Here’s what you need to do about shoulder pain after your workout. I had Jenna demonstrate the exercises.

 Keep your head, mid-back, and hips up against the wall.
 Put the upper arm, elbows, and forearms up against the wall.
 Now, slide the forearms up against the arm, trying to bring the hands to close together.

 T-Raises Against the Wall

 With the starting position, you are getting a stretch in the shoulders.
-Placing your head, mid-back and hips up against the wall helps you with good posture alignment.
-You are stretching out throughout the shoulder and working on flexibility and mobility of the shoulder as you bring the hands close together.
+Placing your head, mid-back, and hips up against the wall helps you with good posture alignment.
+You are stretching out throughout the shoulder and working on flexibility and mobility of the shoulder as you bring the hands to close together.

 Perform one set of 5 reps in a smooth, controlled movement, which is relatively slow with a good stop at the top position for 1 second.
 This is a postural exercise, helping the alignment of the hips and shoulders as well as a flexibility and mobility exercise, stretching the muscles in the shoulders and improving the mobilization of the shoulder area.

 #3 – Shoulder L’s

 In a standing position, nice and upright with the legs underneath the hips and toes are pointing straight ahead.
 Do shoulder rotation alternating back and forth with one hand up and one hand down.

 In this exercise, we are working on the flexibility and mobility of the shoulders.

 Perform one set of 5 reps each way in a smooth, controlled movement with a good stop at the end position with light intensity.

 #4 – Three-direction Band Pull